philsturgeon/phil.tech/source/2010-10-31-bathcamp-a-day-of-nerdery-and-beer.html.markdown

 layout: post
 title: 'BathCamp: A day of nerdery and beer'
 category:
-alias: blog/2010/10/bathcamp-a-day-of-nerdery-and-beer
+alias: blog/2010/10/bathcamp-a-day-of-nerdery-and-beer/
-excerpt: " \n\tI have been to several conferences, unconferences and local BathCamp meets, but this years proper BathCamp was a real chuckle.
+excerpt: "I have been to several conferences, unconferences and local BathCamp meets, but this years proper BathCamp was a real chuckle.
 BathCamp is BarCamp event which is basically a bunch of web geeks, some lightning talks, throw in some pizza, a free bar, some Family Fortunes and a lot of tweed and you've got the general idea.